Ezelboy1000/RecentlyPlayed/README.md

 - Creates/searches a playlist called "RecentlyPlayed"
 - Doesn't create duplicate songs in your playlist
 - Configurable polling interval (5 seconds is default)
+- Configurable delay before adding a song (30 seconds is default)
 - Can fill initial playlist with configurable amount of recent songs that Spotify kept track of (might contain duplicates though, off by default)
 - Option to keep a max amount of songs in the playlist (50 is default)
 - Option to move tracks back to top when played again (on by default)